Airport Carbon Accreditation: Awards and recognition

 The Airport Carbon Accreditation programme has gathered a number of notable climate-action awards.
 In 2013, the programme reached Top 3 in the World You Like competition, a contest in which businesses, NGOs and local authorities can participate by showcasing their climate-friendly solutions, run by the European Commission's Directorate-General for Climate Action.
 The Airport Carbon Accreditation programme was chosen out of 269 low carbon projects in Europe – and the only transport project in the Top 3.
 It was recognised as an efficient and innovative climate solution that is making a real difference in helping airports address their CO2 emissions.

 In May 2014, the airport industry's efforts to address its carbon emissions received the Highly Commended prize at the annual global International Transport Forum (ITF) Awards issued by the Organisation for Economic Cooperation and Development (OECD).
 The voluntary climate change initiative Airport Carbon Accreditation was named as one of two runners-up for the ITF's Transport Achievement Award.

 Only a month later, in June 2015, the animation "Life is about Movement", created to highlight the essence of the programme, was awarded the Gold Totem prize in the "Businesses & Eco-Performances" category at the 4th Deauville Green Awards 2015.

 In 2016, Airport Carbon Accreditation was featured in the first ever European Aviation Environmental Report, published by the European Commission, in very positive terms as one of the innovative initiatives of the airport industry to tackle environmental challenges.

-Current state of play
+Current state

-As of 2017, 192 airports across the world are certified at one of the 4 levels of Airport Carbon Accreditation.
+As of 2017, 192 airports across the world are certified at one of the four levels of Airport Carbon Accreditation.
 These airports handle 2.7 billion passengers a year, 38.4% of global air passenger traffic.
 35 airports are carbon neutral – the latest to reach this level was Helsinki Airport.
 There are now 28 carbon neutral airports in Europe, 5 in Asia, 1 in North America and 1 in Africa.

 Europe

-In Europe, there are now 116 airports participating in the programme, 51 of which are at the top 2 levels of the programme.
-Helsinki Airport was the latest airports to reach carbon neutrality in the region.
-The other recent movers within the programme are Düsseldorf and Naples airports – each of which successfully make the jump from Level 2 Reduction, to Level 3 Optimisation.
-Madeira, Marseille and Porto Santo airports have moved up to Level 2 Reduction while Switzerland's Bern Airport became the latest newcomer in Europe, entering the programme at Level 1 Mapping.

-Asia-pacific
+As of June 2025, there are 286 airports in Europe with Carbon Accreditation.

+Level 1 Accreditation - Europe

+32 total airports in Europe have Level 1 Accreditation, with Greece having 14 of them.